moosetechnology/moosetechnology.github.io/moose-wiki/Developers/Parsers/VerveineJ.md

 It is possible to parse code with accent using a Java vm option.

-To do so, add the encoding before a double `--`.
+To do so, add the encoding before a double dash `--`.
 For example:

 ```sh
 ./verveineJ.sh -Dfile.encoding=ISO-8859-1 -- -format json <...>